-faculty participation in grand rounds, posters, workshops, quality improvement presentations.

-podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome) IV.D.2.b).(2) peer-reviewed publication.
-(Outcome) IV.D.3.
-Fellow Scholarly Activity IV.D.3.a) The program must provide instruction in the fundamentals of experimental design, performance, and interpretation of results.
+faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)

+IV.D.2.b).(2)

+peer-reviewed publication.
+(Outcome)

+IV.D.3.
+Fellow Scholarly Activity

+IV.D.3.a) The program must provide instruction in the fundamentals of experimental design, performance, and interpretation of results.

 IV.D.3.b) All fellows must engage in a scholarly project.
+(Core)

+IV.D.3.b).(1)

-(Core) IV.D.3.b).(1) Scholarly projects should demonstrate the fellows' competence in the fundamentals of research by the completion of and/or participation in one of the following projects, but not limited to: IV.D.3.b).(1).(a) laboratory research; (Detail) IV.D.3.b).(1).(b) clinical research; (Detail) IV.D.3.b).(1).(c) analysis of disease processes, imaging techniques, or practice management issues. ^(Detail) IV.D.3.b).(2) The results of such projects should be disseminated in the academic community by either submission for publication within a printed journal or online educational resource, or presentation at departmental, institutional, local, regional, national, or international meetings. ^(Outcome)
+Scholarly projects should demonstrate the fellows' competence in the fundamentals of research by the completion of and/or participation in one of the following projects, but not limited to:

+IV.D.3.b).(1).(a) laboratory research; (Detail)

+IV.D.3.b).(1).(b) clinical research; (Detail)

+IV.D.3.b).(1).(c) analysis of disease processes, imaging techniques, or practice management issues.
+(Detail)

+IV.D.3.b).(2) The results of such projects should be disseminated in the academic community by either submission for publication within a printed journal or online educational resource, or presentation at departmental, institutional, local, regional, national, or international meetings.
+(Outcome)

+Laboratory facilities to support research projects should be available.
+(Detail)